 Homoeologous exchange is a biological process observed in allopolyploids, like B. napus, where highly similar yet different regions of the two diploid subgenomes exchange genetic material with one another.
 The result is new chromosome structures that, while being primarily composed of one ancestral genome, now also contain regions belonging to a different ancestral genome.
-To investigate the occurrence of homoeologous exchange in Da-Ae, we investigated both genome coverage and gene content across the genomes of the B. napus Da-Ae, Darmor-bzh v10, and ZS11 assemblies.
+To investigate the occurrence of homoeologous exchange in Da-Ae, we investigated both genome coverage and synteny across the genomes of B. napus Da-Ae, and nine other cultivars.
 Our results indicate that homoeologous exchange has occurred in both small and large regions throughout the whole genome.
 Each cultivar of B. napus had many unique homoeologous exchange events.
-More surprising was that there are multiple large regions of homoeologous exchange that are shared among the three B. napus cultivars.
-These shared regions may be homoeologous exchange hotspots for chromosomal rearrangements, which are required for viable B. napus cultivars to exist.
+More surprising was that there are multiple regions of homoeologous exchange that are shared among the B. napus cultivars.
+It is possible that these homoeologous exchange regions are shared among multiple varieties because particular combinations of homoeologous genes affect plant fitness or agroeconomic traits.
+Alternatively, these sites could be shared because sequence homology and chromosome topology favors recombination at these sites.t.
 These findings further build upon the previous work done to identify hotspot regions (Higgins et al. 2018).
-Further investigation is needed to see how prevalent these shared homoeologous exchange regions are in B. napus.

-In conclusion, using several sequencing technologies, we created a genome assembly similar to other recently published assemblies that used third generation sequencing, allowing for an improvement upon the original Darmor-bzh v4.1 published assembly.
-We were able to include sequences that were previously unassigned, thus increasing the completeness of the B. napus genome assembly.
+In conclusion, using several sequencing technologies, we created a genome assembly similar in quality to other recently published assemblies that used third generation sequencing, allowing for an improvement upon the original Darmor-bzh v4.1 published assembly.
 We also identified potential hotspots of homoeologous exchange along with single-copy BUSCOs that are shared among different cultivars of B. napus.
-Our assembly and analysis of Da-Ae is another step forward toward the realization of a pangenome for B. napus.
+Our assembly and analysis of Da-Ae is another step forward toward the realization of a pan-genome for B. napus.

 Data Availability